Relay Resources Helps Launch Line of Upcycled Goods

-Customers are encouraged to share the story behind the products using #TheUpcycleProject on social media.
+Customers are encouraged to share the story behind the products using

 "The leather Delta uses is very durable and begins its life as a waste product from other leather manufacturing," said Marcus Griffin, Program Manager — Cabin Maintenance.
 "It's exciting to see a material we originally selected for its durability and environmental benefits continue to be upcycled and yet again given new life."